JetBrains/teamcity-documentation/topics/powershell.md

 * Selection of Edition in PowerShell build step affects the executable being used (`powershell.exe` for Desktop, `pwsh` for Core).
 * &lt;Auto&gt; defaults to `pwsh` (Core).
 * To specify a custom PowerShell executable, the `teamcity.powershell.virtual.executable` configuration parameter must be set to the full path of this executable inside the provided image.
-* Current limitations of the Docker wrapper do not allow Linux containers running under Windows systems.
+* Current limitations of the Container Wrapper do not allow Linux containers running under Windows systems.

 ### Known Issues